 - Bake immediately for about 40 minutes, until the apples are soft and the crust is golden and fully baked.

-- Store leftovers at room temperature for a day or in the refrigerator for a few days, always covered in plastic wrap or in a container.
+- Store leftovers at room temperature for a day or in the refrigerator for a few days, always covered in plastic wrap or a container.

 Notes